electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 We quickly broke camp, accelerated by the beginning of rainfall as we finished with the tents.
 Wearing rain gear we left camp as I divulged what my plans had been for the day before the rain started, unsure if I would push on to do anything.
 With some optimism presented by our family friend about the potential for a clearer day after this, hopefully, short rain shower I changed pace and set off for more adventures.

 While still being misted upon, I left the trail with my pack and headed up Curtis Ridge to hopefully cool views of Carbon Glacier and Willis Wall.
-I threw down my pack, run up the last portion of the ridge I had decided I would do and upon returning to my pack doffed layers to just my shorts, shirt, and rain jacket before trotting back down the ridge with my pack.
+I threw down my pack, ran up the last portion of the ridge I had decided I would do, and upon returning to my pack doffed layers to just my shorts, shirt, and rain jacket before trotting back down the ridge with my pack.

 ![Markdowm Image][5]{: class="bigger-image" }